 They will help you to understand whether your kids need to be teenagers or they can simply be enrolled in a joint account with a parent at any age.

 You may also look into other options like a prepaid debit card or adding your child as an authorized user on an existing bank account you have without needing to worry about getting a special teen debit card.

-This can get them a debit card without opening a new account at all, though this may not come with the many features found on debit cards for kids and teens that you may want, some of which we describe below.
+This can get them a debit card without opening a new account at all, though this may not come with the many features found on debit cards for teens that you may want, some of which we describe below.